menzascripting/Mnet/README.md

     });

     # handle concurrent --batch processing, parent exits when finished
-    #   process a list of thousands of devices, hundreds at a time, etc
+    #   process one device or ten thousand devices with the same script

+    # read command line options, fork children if in --batch mode
+    #   exit --batch parent process when finished forking children
     $cli = Mnet::Batch::fork($cli);
     exit if not $cli;

-    # ensure that errors are reported if script aborts for any reason
+    # ensure that errors are reported if script aborts before finishing
     $report->row_on_error({ device => $cli->device });

     # use log function and set up log object for device